tthoma24/resume/README.md

 * Installed and configured software on AWS, VMware virtualized, and local Linux servers, including Apache, Tomcat, SSL certificates, Java, and Docker.
 * Managed LDAP and SaaS user accounts and associated permissions for all company users.
 * Utilized configuration management on Linux servers with Ansible to automate software installation and configuration.
-* Assisted Cloud Architect by triaging issues with cloud compute applications, services, and the installation and configuration of new services; gained experience with parallel/cluster computing, load balancing and HA.
+* Triaged issues with cloud compute applications, services, and the installation and configuration of new services; gained experience with parallel/cluster computing, load balancing and HA.
 * Authored and maintained accurate documentation for a wide variety of technology and services within the Confluence-based knowledge base.
 * Coordinated vendor management activities with the IT Manager and CIO, including evaluations, implementations, contract renewal, and support requests.
 * Collaborated with other IT team members to execute projects using Agile and Scrum methodologies.
 Projects included moving on-prem services into AWS, email migration, physical office move, server security and automation, and HITRUST CSF (https://hitrustalliance.net) certification effort.